Monthly weather averages & travel planning

 Updated: March 2026

 August is a good time to visit Cusco (7/10).
-With 10 daily sunshine hours and only 7 rain days, this month delivers genuinely reliable outdoor conditions, ranking it 6th sunniest of the year in Cusco.
-Culture-focused travellers and those who prefer lighter crowds will find August a practical choice, with prices running lower than peak September without sacrificing all the good weather.
+With 11 daily sunshine hours and only 7 rain days, this month delivers genuinely reliable outdoor conditions, ranking it the sunniest month of the year in Cusco.
+Culture-focused travellers and those who prefer lighter crowds will find August a practical choice, with prices running lower than peak August without sacrificing all the good weather.
 September offers a similar profile at lower hotel rates if dates are flexible.
 The main practical note: Cusco's popular sites are busiest between 10am and 3pm regardless of season.
 Arriving at opening time or after 4pm makes a significant difference to the experience.
 Planning tips: accommodation is generally available without long lead times, and flight prices are typically lower than peak season.
 Flexible travellers will find the best deals by booking 2-4 weeks ahead.
 Mid-week arrivals consistently unlock lower hotel rates than weekend check-ins.

 Planning a trip to Cusco in August?
 Days warm to 16°C on average while evenings hold at 5°C, giving you a clear sense of what to pack.
-The month delivers roughly 10 hours of sunshine per day and 22mm of rainfall spread across 7 wet days, so there is plenty of fair weather to work with.
+The month delivers roughly 11 hours of sunshine per day and 22mm of rainfall spread across 7 wet days, so there is plenty of fair weather to work with.

 16°C